Johannestampere/LaTeXMarkdownVimNotes/README.md

-# Easily usable Vim-based notebook that supports LaTeX and Markdown
+# Easy-to-use Vim-based notebook with code blocks, Markdown, and LaTeX